 tuxworld.usask.ca is the department's Linux cluster available to all Computer Science faculty, staff, and students.
 Tuxworld is accessible from both on- and off-campus and has the majority of the software packages found on the Linux lab computers.

 Command-line remote access to Computer Science machines is provided via the ssh protocol. tuxworld.usask.ca can be used as a gateway for ssh access to computers on campus that may not be directly accessible.
 The easiest way to connect via ssh is through the command prompt.
-If you are running Windows 10, macOS, or Linux on your local computer, you can simply use 'ssh NSID@tuxworld.usask.ca' to connect to tuxworld.usask.ca.
+If you are running Windows 10, macOS, or Linux on your local computer, use 'ssh NSID@tuxworld.usask.ca' to connect to tuxworld.usask.ca.

 TUXWORD VIA REMOTE DESKTOP PROTOCOL